 Why are some buyers reluctant to do assignments?

 Buyers usually have a concern not knowing the date of Final Closing and paying the occupancy fees up to final closing.
-This fee is like a rental cost with no credit towards the purchase price.
+This fee is similar to a rental cost with no credit towards the purchase price.
 A typical condo occupancy fee for a 1 bed + den is about $1,400 per month.
-Final Closings can occur 4-6 months after Interim Occupancy but builders do not guarantee this and Final Closing can take much longer.
+Final Closings can occur 4-6 months after Interim Occupancy but Builders do not guarantee this and Final Closing can take much longer.
 Builders are motivated to get the building registered as a condominium corporation and do the closings as quickly as possible to get their balances owing - delays cost them money.

-Assignors could occupy their unit or rent it out but usually neither is practical to do.
+Assignors could occupy their unit or rent it out but usually, neither is practical to do.
 For the Assignor, the cost of moving in and out for what may be a very short period (the time it takes to assign) makes this option unattractive.
 If Assignor rents it out it is harder to show and given a one year lease, the Assignee (new Buyer) would have to assume the tenant - so only investors would now be interested making it harder to assign.

 Are vacant units harder to sell than furnished units?

 Yes.
 Assignors can make use of a specialized staging service that provides furnishings and staging that will usually sell the unit faster (saving occupancy fees) and for a better price.
-This is only possible during interim occupancy.
+This is only possible for interim occupancy.
 You can get preliminary estimates by phone and complete quotes at no cost or obligation after our stager visits your unit.
 We recommend several great Staging Firms